 Yes, we have done this time and time again to make this and our 5 ingredient Crockpot chili.
 Whether you have steaks or a roast to use up I recommend cubing it into bite-sized pieces so they really break down well and is easier to eat too when done and served.

-- leftover beef should be diced into bite size pieces
+- Beef roast and large skillet to brown, browned ground turkey, Italian sausage, or leftover beef should be diced into bite size pieces

-- Carrots
+- Carrots peeled and diced

-- Beef broth
+- Beef broth or stock works too

-- Red wine vinegar
+- Red wine vinegar for richness

-- Tomato paste
+- Tomato paste to make thicker

-- Basil
+- Oregan and Basil for seasonings

 - Salt and pepper to taste

-- Garlic powder
+- Garlic powder we like too

-- A bit of sugar
+- A bit of sugar is optional for a bit of sweetness

 - Bay leaves

 Slow coking makes for the most tender fall apart protein inside.
-If you follow the below recipe exactly and when it’s done you think it is too thick, just add some broth.
+If you follow the below recipe exactly and when itโs done you think it is too thick, just add some broth.
 Easy peasy.
-This is what you’ll want to take out.
+This is what youโll want to take out.

-Slow Cooker Spaghetti Sauce with Leftover Meatballs
+Can You Make Spaghetti Sauce with Leftover Meatballs?

 I think you get the drift that any cooked meat works in this baby right?
 You can throw your bag left right in or quarter them to make the bites smaller if you want to make it more like ground beef.
 It saves well too.
 If you make too much just let it cool to room temperature.
 Then store in freezer bags, flatten them and stack in the freezer.
 They will stay well for several months.

 My family loves it so much I sometimes make double when I batch cook.
-When you’re ready to enjoy again just put the frozen bags in the fridge.
-Let meat sauce defrost on it’s own.
+When youโre ready to enjoy again just put the frozen bags in the fridge.
+Let meat sauce defrost on itโs own.

 Reheat in a sauce pan, again in the Crock pot just to reheat on low.
 Thin out with a bit of tomato sauce if needed.
 Could dice green pepper and add for some texture and serve pasta sauce over egg or spaghetti noodles.